Silken or extra-firm? To press or not to press? This easy baked tofu recipe + my best tips and tricks will teach you how to cook tofu like a pro!

 Baking is my go-to method for how to cook tofu.
 It yields flavorful, firm cubes that are perfect for adding to a stir fry, salad, or bowl!
 Here’s how I do it:

-Next, chop it into 1-inch cubes and spread them in a single layer on a parchment-lined baking sheet.
+Next, cut the tofu into 1-inch cubes and spread them in a single layer on a parchment-lined baking sheet.
 Toss the cubes with olive oil, tamari or soy sauce, and sriracha.
-If desired, you could also add cornstarch to make it extra crispy.
-It’s good both ways, but I like mine best without the cornstarch.
-The corners of the cubes get golden brown and caramelized, while the middles stay nice and chewy.
+If desired, you could also add cornstarch to make the cubes extra crispy.

 Finally, bake!
-Transfer the baking sheet to a 425-degree oven and cook until the cubes are browned around the edges.
+Transfer the baking sheet to a 425°F oven and cook until the cubes are browned around the edges.
 Enjoy!

 More Plant-Based Cooking Basics